Deconvolution with Unknown Error Distribution Interpreted as Blind Isotonic Regression: Some Known Facts from Literature

-Given $X_1, \ldots, X_n$ ($n$ is a natural number) be real-valued independent and identically distributed random variables with common cumulative distribution function $F$.
+\begin{definition}[Empirical CDF] Suppose that $X_1, \ldots, X_n$ ($n$ is a natural number) are real-valued independent and identically distributed random variables with common cumulative distribution function $F$.
 We let $F_n$ denote the empirical distribution function associated with $\{X_1, \ldots, X_n\}$, which is defined as